 Mere translation from English to a target language

-always need to consider cultural considerations of your content,
+need to consider cultural considerations of your content, such as

-such as colors, text layout, format, currency, formality,and even
+colors, text layout, format, currency, formality,and even the font

 Content Localization always requires a translation agency with native speaking copywriters, proofreaders and professional localization teams in order to create content and brand message for the target language.

 SEO has changed the way online contentis written.
 Optimizing the content for search engines is an essential step for every content strategist for multilingual websites.
 Some companies only consider SEO for the English version of their website and they don't apply the same attention and SEO best practices to the localized content.

 - Comprehensive website translation and localization